Anna Sedokova: Personal life

 Sedokova married Belarusian footballer Valyantsin Byalkevich in 2004.
 A few months after their marriage, their daughter Alina was born on 8 December.
 The couple divorced in 2006, because of his cheating.
 Sedokova was married to businessman Maxim Chernyavsky from February 2011 to February 2013; the two had one daughter, Monika.
 In May 2017, reports emerged that Sedokova would marry Artyom Komarov (Артём Комаров), a Russian businessman and the father of her third child, a son Hector.
 In August 2017, Sedokova announced that she had ended her relationship with Komarov.
 In September 2020, she married for the third time, to Latvian professional basketball player Jānis Timma.
+In late 2024, Sedokova filed for a divorce from Timma.
+On 16 December, Timma was found dead following a suspected suicide on the occasion of Sedokova's 42nd birthday.

 In December 2010, Sedokova came out as bisexual during an online conference with the readers of the Ukrainian portal tochka.net.
 She later confirmed it in an interview with Novyi Kanal, describing her sexual experiences with her female lovers as "wonderful".

-In 2013, Sedokova criticised the so-called "gay propaganda" law adopted by the State Duma of the Russian Federation.
+In 2013, she criticized the so-called "gay propaganda" law adopted by the State Duma of the Russian Federation.
 In an interview with the radio station Echo of Moscow, the singer expressed bewilderment at the vague wording of the law, asking the question "what is propaganda?"
 Sedokova stated that the authors and supporters of the law "have no right to tell someone else whom to love and what to do".

+In 2020, Sedokova backed Kazakh singer Dequine, who spoke out against sexual harassment, in which she shared her own teenage experience and called for women to unite against such behavior.
+She also criticized misogyny in Russian music and sexism on television.

+Controversy

+In 2014, Sedokova's acceptance of awards in Russia was met with criticism in Ukraine, owing to the recent outbreak of the Russo-Ukrainian War at that time.

+In October 2022, amid the Russian invasion of Ukraine, Sedokova was subjected to Ukrainian sanctions by the National Security and Defense Council of Ukraine, along with other Ukrainian singers Taisia Povaliy and Ani Lorak, in addition to TV presenter Regina Todorenko.
+Sedokova never publicly spoke out against the invasion.